SophieTech88/GlueProject/README.md

 3. Create catalog database

-4.Grant the permissio to database and table in Lake Formation
+4. Grant the permissio to database and table in Lake Formation

 5. create table using crawler
 - s3 bucket